 But, why is Sony so far ahead?
 I think the answer lies in their formidable collection of exclusive games.

 Horizon Zero Dawn, Nioh, Uncharted 4, The Last Guardian, Yakuza 0, Bloodborne, and don’t get me started about that The Last of Us Remaster.

 And, that’s before we even get to beautiful games like Gravity Rush 2 and Persona 5.

 As a PC gamer, aside from Breath of the Wild, the PS4 has the collection of games that make me consider picking up a console for the first time in years.

 Sony has heavily invested in exclusive video games for those who purchase their systems, which is the key reason they lead the market in terms of sales.
-Microsoft should have saved the hundreds of millions of dollars they have spent designing and building Xbox Project Scorpio and should have instead focused on making games that would make Sony and Nintendo fans envious enough to pick up an Xbox One.
+Microsoft should have saved the hundreds of millions of dollars they have spent designing and building Xbox One X and should have instead focused on making games that would make Sony and Nintendo fans envious enough to pick up an Xbox One.